dhis2/reference-org-unit-sync/README.md

 ## Configuration

 The org unit sync application is configured through one or more properties files and/or command-line arguments.
 A template of the properties file is found in [`application.properties`](application.properties).
-The `application.properties` must be edited and tailored it to your needs before running the org unit sync app.
+The `application.properties` must be edited and tailored to your needs before running the org unit sync app.
 At a minimum, you will need to specify the address details of the primary DHIS2 server and its database together with the address details of at least one target server as shown below:

 ```properties
 source.dhis2DatabaseHostname=192.178.1.6